taskinbinbir/IOCApp/README.md

 # IOCApp

-# It is a simple IOC application also have IOptions with launchSettings.json file.
+# It is a simple IOC application.
+# Also, it is use options pattern.
+# Additionality, used for launchSettings.json.